ACROSS ETERNITY

 After the trials and near-death experiences at Kisara Island, Noah’s magical abilities had undergone a growth spurt.
 Initially, his invisibility spell could hide only his presence, and his mana slid off others like oil and water, but now, he could shield others simultaneously under certain conditions.

 As they walked the corridors, Noah held Valia’s hand, and his mana flowed from him and wrapped around her.
 Moving weakened the concealing effect, leaving them visible but silencing their footprints.
-When a guard approached, they’d remain perfectly still, allowing Noah’s mana to deepen the illusion and hide them both from sight.
+When a guard approached, they’d remain perfectly still, allowing Noah’s mana to deepen the illusion and hide them both from sight, as well as concealing their scents and any noises they made.
 The guard would walk by, unaware of their presence.

 Once they slipped into the city below, Noah released the spell, and they walked carefree to their home.
 By now, early risers were beginning their morning chores and routines.
 Anyone who passed Noah and Valia would bow their heads and recite an elvish greeting, which they returned.
 For saving the queen and countless other elves, Noah had received the title of Lord, but more importantly, Noah’s existence as an ancient being, something he had concealed for thousands of years, was now recognized.
 Though he still had the body of a human, the elves treated him as one of their own.